qweliant/referential-integrity-example/README.md

 Referential integrity is the implied constraint placed on the tuples of values in a table referencing or pointing to values from another table
 - ```
-  Referential Integrity from R.A to S.B -&gt; Each Value in column A of table R must appear in the reference to column B of table S
+  Referential Integrity from R.A to S.B: Each Value in column A of table R must appear in the reference to column B of table S
   ```
 - Example at 2:57 here
 - Essentially, the foreign keys or multiple attribute foreign key relating tables must be referentially equal to each other, otherwise referential integrity cannot be validated